CherylPawluk/L3-Certificate-in-AI-Programming-with-Python/README.md

-These .txt/.py files are the programs used for Coding in Python unit.
+These .txt/.py files are used in the Coding with Python (J/650/0758) unit, during the lessons.